Reporting a Provider Discrepancy

-A listing discrepancy is any conflict between the information displayed in a directory profile and the verified facts about the entity that profile represents.
-This page explains what qualifies as a reportable discrepancy on the Authority Industries directory, how the review process functions, which scenarios trigger different handling procedures, and where the boundaries of editorial responsibility lie.
-Accurate listings are foundational to the directory's function — a single incorrect credential, address, or classification can misdirect end users and undermine the trust framework the network is built on.
+A provider discrepancy is any conflict between the information displayed in a provider network profile and the verified facts about the entity that profile represents.
+This page explains what qualifies as a reportable discrepancy on the Professional Services Authority provider network, how the review process functions, which scenarios trigger different handling procedures, and where the boundaries of editorial responsibility lie.
+Accurate providers are foundational to the provider network's function — a single incorrect credential, address, or classification can misdirect end users and undermine the trust framework the network is built on.

 Definition and scope

-A listing discrepancy is a documented mismatch between a published directory entry and independently verifiable source data.
-The scope of what constitutes a reportable discrepancy is defined by the Authority Industries data accuracy policy, which distinguishes between factual errors (wrong license number, incorrect address, lapsed credential status) and matters of editorial judgment (category placement, ranking position, or profile emphasis).
+A provider discrepancy is a documented mismatch between a published provider network entry and independently verifiable source data.
+The scope of what constitutes a reportable discrepancy is defined by the Professional Services Authority data accuracy policy, which distinguishes between factual errors (wrong license number, incorrect address, lapsed credential status) and matters of editorial judgment (category placement, ranking position, or profile emphasis).

 Discrepancies fall into two broad classes:

 Reports submitted about ranking order, star ratings, or comparative placement are outside the discrepancy scope.
-Those matters are governed separately by the how listings are ranked and ordered methodology documentation.
+Those matters are governed separately by the how providers are ranked and ordered methodology documentation.

 How it works